Bryan De La Cruz Player Props: Marlins vs. Diamondbacks

 Bryan De La Cruz At The Plate

-- De La Cruz is hitting .257 with a double, a home run and four walks.
+- De La Cruz is batting .308 with a double, a home run and four walks.

+- Among the qualified hitters in baseball, he ranks 49th in batting average, 79th in on-base percentage, and 104th in slugging.

+- In 41.7% of his 12 games this season, De La Cruz has picked up at least one hit.
+He's also had four multi-hit games.

-- In three games this year (27.3%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.
+- In three games this season (25.0%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in four of 11 games so far this year.
+- He has scored in four games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.